 Patent Owner also argues that "the Petition fails to explain what disclosures from the quoted portions of the Fischell Article it relies upon for teaching 'power output' of the external charger."
 Prelim.
 Resp.
-20. We are satisfied that Petitioner's identification of a "power source" sufficiently informs Patent Owner how Petitioner contends that the Fischell Article discloses "power output" from the power source, particularly when coupled with Dr. Panescu's explanation, provided in the Petition, that the Fischell Article "teaches that the external charger includes a 'charger head' that 'applies an alternating magnetic field' which would be through an inductive coil (primary coil)," and that the Fischell Article "teaches the energy supplied by the external primary coil and picked up by the internal secondary 'pick-up coil' is applied to a 'full wave rectifier,' the output of which goes through a 'charge current limiter' that in turn applies charge current to the internal battery (Ni-Cd cell)."
+23. We are satisfied that Petitioner's identification of a "power source" sufficiently informs Patent Owner how Petitioner contends the Fischell Article discloses "power output" from the power source, particularly when coupled with Dr. Panescu's explanation, provided in the Petition, that the "Fischell Article teaches that the external charger includes a 'charger head' that 'applies an alternating magnetic field' which would be through an inductive coil (primary coil)," and that the "Fischell Article teaches the energy supplied by the external primary coil and picked up by a proximally located internal secondary 'pick-up coil' is applied to a 'full wave rectifier' the output of which goes through a 'charge current limiter' that in turn applies charge current to the internal battery (Ni-Cd cell)."
 Pet.
-32-33 (citing Ex.
-1003 ¶¶ 84, 85, 91).
+54-55 (citing Ex.
+1003 $\P\P$ 60-62, 93, 94).

 The external charger charges the battery using a magnetic field to induce a current in the implant, which is the "power output" of the charger.
 See Ex.
 1006, 372 (disclosing "the external charger applies an alternating magnetic field"), 378 (teaching "the charger maintains the battery charge current").
 To the extent Patent Owner is arguing that an ipsis verbis usage of the phrase "power output" in the Fischell Article is required, we disagree.
 The disclosure of the Fischell Article is to be read by a person of ordinary skill in the art (who is familiar with electrical engineering and implantable medical devices), and the Petition sufficiently shows how Petitioner contends that the Fischell Article discloses a feedback telemetry system that adjusts the power to maintain a specified current charge level.
-Similarly, Patent Owner's argument that "any attempt by Petitioner to rely on inherency in its analysis . . . fails" is not persuasive.
+Similarly, Patent Owner's argument that "any attempt by Petitioner to rely on inherency in its analysis ... fails" is not persuasive.
+See Prelim.
+Resp.
+24-25.
 What the Fischell Article discloses to a person of ordinary skill in the art is an issue for resolution at trial and distinct from whether a limitation of a challenged claim is inherent in the disclosure of the Fischell Article.
-Moreover, the only limitation Petitioner identifies as an inherent property concerns claim 9, for which Petitioner contends, and Patent Owner does not yet dispute, that "[i]t is an inherent property of batteries to have an internal resistance."
+Moreover, the only limitation Petitioner identifies as an inherent property concerns claims 13 and 15, for which Petitioner contends, and Patent Owner does not yet dispute, that "internal impedance is an inherent property of batteries."
 Pet.
-42 (citing Ex.
-1003 ¶ 109).
+70 (citing Ex.
+1003 ¶ 90).